ianpgm/apfamet/README.md

 	apfamet.run_hmmsearch(input_filenames; db_filename=joinpath(Pkg.dir("apfamet"),"db","Pfam-A.hmm"), cores="1", sampleIDs=[], project_table_file = "apfamet_project_table.txt", overwrite=false)
 	```

-	+ `db_filename` the path of another hmm file if you don't want to use the default (most recent Pfam-A)
+	+ `db_filename` the path of another hmm file if you don't want to use the default (most recent Pfam-A).
+Your replacement HMM database will have to have the necessary rpoB models from Pfam (see the section on normalisation below) for the calculation of rpoB equivalent values.
 	+ `cores` to use more cores and make hmmsearch go faster
 	+ `sampleIDs` to specify IDs for each of your sample (in the same order as the faa files for each of those samples).
 The default will be to number them starting from 1.
 You can also choose to change these sample IDs later
 	+ `project_table_file` this is the input file for later steps - you will edit this to include metadata at a later point.
 The default filename is "apfamet_project_table.txt", but it will probably make more sense to choose a name that describes the collection of files you are processing.